Caffeine overdose is very rare, but it is often related to energy drinks or caffeine supplements that can contain very high levels of this stimulant.

-We also examine what caffeine is and the risk factors, likelihood, and symptoms of a caffeine overdose.
+We also examine what caffeine is, as well as the risk factors, likelihood, and symptoms of a caffeine overdose.

 Caffeine occurs naturally in certain plants, nuts, and seeds and manufacturers add it to some foods and drinks.

 Caffeine is a stimulant, meaning that it increases some of the body's processes.
-For example, messages sent between the brain and the body can travel faster.
+For example, messages moving between the brain and body can travel faster.
 This is one reason why a person may feel more alert or focused after consuming caffeine.

-It is relatively easy for someone to consume too much caffeine and to have side effects.
-But a life-threatening overdose is rare.
-And caffeine overdose as a cause of death is even rarer.
+A person might find consuming too much caffeine and experiencing side effects to be easy.
+However, a life-threatening overdose is rare, and a caffeine overdose as a cause of death even rarer.